2025 Allentown mayoral election: General election

 Incumbent Allentown mayor Matthew Tuerk would win the Democratic primary after defeating councilman Ed Zucal with over 80% of the vote.
 However, Zucal will again face Tuerk in the November general election after receiving the most votes, all write-in, in the Republican primary.
 He would receive only 115 votes in the Republican primary, needing 100 to clinch the Republican nomination.

 Despite winning the Republican nomination and staying in the race, Zucal would not comment on the election for several months until July 18, 2025, claiming that not talking about how he was running for mayor was part of his strategy to win the election.
-On July 23 Zucal said he was "absolutely" still running saying “It's an uphill battle, but it's not impossible” while also saying even if invited to a debate against Tuerk, he would refuse to attend.
+On July 23, Zucal said he was "absolutely" still running saying, “It's an uphill battle, but it's not impossible” while declining to hold a debate against Tuerk.

 In October 2025, Zucal announced his new campaign strategy of confronting Turek on the issues of "Reducing Crime, Community Policing, Strong Quality of Life Initiative, Restoring Trust and Transparency and Exercising Fiscal Responsibility" while also focusing on door to door knocking, and a grassroots political effort.
 The Republican Party of Lehigh County not only refused to endorse Zucal, but has also denied him any supporting due to their "strict" position of only supporting registered Republicans, which Zucal is not.
 At the same time Zucal only reported $21,279 in fundraising.
 Turek meanwhile has sought to portray the general election as a referendum on not only his support, but also his policies.
 Zucal focused much of his campaign around Tuerk increasing the municipalities taxes by 3.96% to maintain city services.